conorfabian/LeetCode/0020-valid-parentheses/README.md

+**Implementation Note:** Use a stack to track opening brackets.
+When encountering an opening bracket, push it onto the stack.
+When encountering a closing bracket, check if the stack is empty (invalid) or if the top of the stack matches the corresponding opening bracket - if so, pop it; otherwise, return false.
+At the end, the stack should be empty for a valid string.

+**Time Complexity:** O(n) - single pass through the string
+**Space Complexity:** O(n) - stack storage in worst case (all opening brackets)

+---

 <h2><a href="https://leetcode.com/problems/valid-parentheses">20.
 Valid Parentheses</a></h2><h3>Easy</h3><hr><p>Given a string <code>s</code> containing just the characters <code>&#39;(&#39;</code>, <code>&#39;)&#39;</code>, <code>&#39;{&#39;</code>, <code>&#39;}&#39;</code>, <code>&#39;[&#39;</code> and <code>&#39;]&#39;</code>, determine if the input string is valid.</p>

 <p>An input string is valid if:</p>